 • Examples: UH Mānoa, UH Hilo and UH West O‘ahu.

 HONOLULU Magazine’s annual guide to navigating the road to college.

-photos: courtesy of university of hawai‘i / jose magno
+photos: courtesy of university of hawai‘i/cameron brooks

 Time flies when you’re parenting, and it seems we go from talking about the Tooth Fairy one minute to having serious conversations about college the next.
 The opportunities provided by higher education—economic, social and psychological—are enormous, but the task of finding the right school can seem just as huge.
 Soaring tuition costs have raised the stakes, and there’s a lot more college pressure on young people than there was just a few decades ago.
 But, with research, patience and organization, you can definitely come up with a strategy that works for your family.

 Funai and her family have learned the importance of being proactive during a college search.
 Bits of advice from a veteran?
 Complete essays and scholarship applications the summer before senior year.
 Visit colleges during vacations or on trips with a team, even if you don’t want to go to school there.
-Visiting colleges in different areas has given her children the chance to get a feel for what environment they are looking for.
+Visiting colleges in different areas gave her children the chance to get a feel for what environment they were looking for.
 “If the kid feels good about being at the school, that makes it a whole lot easier,” says Funai.
 “They know what to expect, they’re not going someplace completely brand new.”

 According to Malia Kau, a college and career counselor at Radford High School, students are applying to an average of seven schools.
 “Have two ‘reach’ schools, schools they’ve always dreamt of attending.
 Have two ‘guaranteed I’m going to get in’ schools, and then three in that middle range,” she says.
 “We aren’t just talking about the academic range, but also looking at cost.”